DS-Coding0/DS-Coding0/README.md

 # DS-Coding

 Welcome to my portfolio!
-I'm DS-Coding, a passionate software engineer and developer specializing in **web development**, **blockchain**, **automation**, and more.
+I'm DS-Coding, a passionate software engineer and developer specializing in **web development**, **blockchain**, **automation** and more.
 With a strong technical foundation and a creative mindset, I craft functional, user-friendly applications using modern technologies.

 Whether it's building websites, developing smart contracts on the Ethereum blockchain, or creating automation scripts with Python and Raspberry Pi, I enjoy solving problems with code and making processes more efficient.